jreisinger/docs/data/notes/sec/dns-attacks.md

 ```

 * so a bot with 1Mbps connection can make a DNS server to generate cca 70Mb each second (3390/48)
+* a botnet with 15 such bots can make the DNS server saturate a 1Gbps network

 ## Reflection attacks

+* queries with spoofed (victim's) source IP address
+* the victim will get unsollicited (often amplified) responses

+## Combination attacks

+* spoofed source IP addres + query that will result in a large payload
+* authoritative server provides the amplification, recursive server provides the reflection

 # Cache poisoning